opencomputeproject/onie/docs/GettingStarted.md

 Note:
-	1)If there is diffrent OS running on the swicth already.Then stop it at U-boot mode, => printenv
+	1)If there is different OS(other than ONL) running on the swicth.Then halt the loading process at U-boot mode, => printenv
-           check the onie details.Open the ONIE in rescue mode by, => run onie_rescue
+           check the onie details.Open the ONIE in rescue mode,(while ONIE has many different installation modes, we recommend the rescue mode for doing a manual (read: via console) because it disables the automatic ONIE server discovery.)
+	      => run onie_rescue
            It will take you to the ONIE environment.

-       2) To load ONL installer from ONIE directly from the devlopement environment ,Just run a http server directly from the location (example:python -m SimpleHTTPServer 8000) and access it as,
+       2) To load ONL installer from ONIE directly from the devlopement environment, run a http server directly from the location (example:python -m SimpleHTTPServer 8000) and access it as,
-	   exmaple: ONIE:/ # install_url http://10.6.0.3:8000/onl-c82f711-powerpc-all.2016.01.22.01.25.installer.
+	   example: ONIE:/ # install_url http://buildmachine:/path/to/ONL.installer.

+Also, you can use install via scp with two steps,

+       example: ONIE:/ # scp [username]@buildmachine:/path/to/ONL.installer
+		(ONL.installer # update for specific file/date/build)
+                ONIE:/ # sh ONL.installer

 ONL NFS Root Directory
 ------------------------------------------------